amason13/amason13.github.io/_posts/2018-04-12-Reinforcement-Learning.md

 <img src="https://artificiallyintelligent.ml/images/colour.png" width="250" align="middle">

 As you can see, the agent had little success reaching to the target from much of the maze.
 Where it did have success, its starting points were close to the optimal path.
-This acts as a nice reminder that RL agents can be very highly skilled at completing specifical tasks, but the generalisablity of those skills - even in the case of just starting the same task from a different position - can be lacking.
+This acts as a nice reminder that RL agents can be very highly skilled at completing specific tasks, but the generalisablity of those skills - even in the case of just starting the same task from a different position - can be lacking.

 A really cool project, which I thoroughly enjoyed.
 I definitely caught the RL bug!

-Full report can be found [here](https://artificiallyintelligent.ml/pdfs/software_agents_coursework.pdf).
+Full report can be found [here](https://artificiallyintelligent.ml/pdfs/Software_Agents_Coursework.pdf).